The breakdown of weak null singularities inside black holes: Introduction

 \subsection{Numerical and heuristic previous studies on $r=0$ singularities}

 The presence of $r=0$ singularities during the process of gravitational collapse received a lot of attention from the numerical relativity community.
 In view of the work of Christodoulou, it is not the existence of those singularities which requires evidence, but the statement that they are generic, for models which allow for the formation of Cauchy horizons.
-Note, however, that it is difficult to validate generic statements numerically.
+However, it is difficult to validate generic statements numerically, as it requires to explore the whole moduli space of initial data.

 The pioneering works of Brady and Smith \cite{BradySmith}, Burko and Ori \cite{BurkoOri} and Burko \cite{Burko} first provided evidence for the occurrence of $r=0$ singularities inside spherically symmetric Einstein--Maxwell-uncharged-scalar-field black holes.
 While the uncharged character of the scalar field does not significantly modify the asymptotic behavior, it forces the black hole to be \textit{two-ended} (section \ref{ChrisDaf}).
 In the two-ended case, the occurrence of $r=0$ singularities is \textbf{not} generic \cite{Mihalisnospacelike}, see section \ref{twoended}.